jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-game-state-database.md

 # ADR 4: Choosing PostgreSQ: as our game state storage database

-As players perform actions, level up, use inventory and have specific customization we need to store and retrieve their data in a database.
+As players perform actions, level up, use inventory, have specific customization, etc we need to store and retrieve their data in a database.
 The database should be available and scalable and be able to receive a large amount of writes as player information may change frequently.

 # Decision